pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 {% img center /images/linux/matrix-operator.jpg %}

-But I imagine only a few of you are actually using the virtual tty just mentioned.
-You are usually using a terminal console application launched from a graphic environment that is itself launched from a virtual terminal (yep, breathe and read again).
+Yet I imagine only a few of you are actually using the virtual tty just mentioned.
+You are usually using a terminal console application launched from a graphic environment that is itself launched from a virtual terminal (yep, take a deep breath and read that again).

 So when you launch your favorite terminal emulator like _xterm_ or _gnome-terminal_, how do the processes know where to write the output, and where to get the input from?

 {% img center /images/linux/ptmx-pts-workflow.png %}

-Basically, when you launch a terminal within a graphic environment like this, it will spawn its own equivalent of `/dev/ttyX`: the terminal emulator will open a special file located in `/dev/ptmx`, called the _master side_ of the _pts_, will do some magic with `ioctl` function, which will create a _slave side_ of the pts in `/dev/pts/X`.
+Basically, when you launch a terminal within a graphic environment like this, it will spawn its own equivalent of `/dev/ttyX`: the terminal emulator will open a special file located in `/dev/ptmx`, called the _master side_ of the _pts_, will work some magic with `ioctl` function, which will create a _slave side_ of the pts in `/dev/pts/X`.

 The processes running in the session will be attached to this file, that will behave like any file from the virtual terminal, except that there is no attachment to a seat: you can open several terminal emulator windows at the same time and display them side by side, having different sessions running in parallel.